MST-Related Treatment and Support | Resources for Veterans

-- Every VA health care facility has an MST Coordinator who serves as a contact person for MST-related issues and who can assist Veterans in accessing care.
-For questions about treatment and health care options related to MST, contact your local VA medical center and ask to speak to the MST Coordinator.
+- Every VA health care facility has an MST Coordinator who serves as a contact person for MST-related issues and who can assist you with accessing care.
+For questions about treatment and health care options related to MST, contact the MST Coordinator near you.

 - MST-related outpatient counseling is also available through VA’s community-based Vet Centers.

 - For Veterans needing more intensive treatment and support, VA also provides MST-related mental health treatment in residential or inpatient settings.